MilanVlaski/issue-tracking/README.md

   - Change the endpoint to take an optional query value, based on which filtering is done.
 - If user already has application takes us to error page.
 ## Done
+- [x] Use DTO for Application, and convert it to entity.
+Later, check if user and engineer registration also misses some fields.
+- [x] The `/engineer/problems/mine` page can't do filtering, because the path is no good.
+- [x] Same thing when we are redirected after login, and the path is `?continue`.
+We don't get filtering.
+- [x] Reason about how to package and run the app from command line.
+This will be necessary for a local db operation.
+- [x] Create local db and use the app a bunch with it.
 - [x] Style the userProblems page separately
 - [x] An engineer can set the state of the problem to any available state, when submitting an answer.
 - [x] When a problem is resovled with a patch, a user can purchase the resulting app.
 We do this by simply having a link on the answers page that takes them to the site /applicaton/{appId}/buy.
 The page itself will have logic to recognize whether it is owned by the user or not, showing an Install button instead of a Buy.
 Clicking on the button should install it somehow (just an alert for now).
 This happens with all owned apps.
 It could even happen when the user is redirected after a buy...